 This resort puts you so close to great activities in Manuel Antonio town and the incredible Manuel Antonio National Park.
 There are beautiful walking trails, lots of wildlife (including the adorable squirrel monkeys!), and stunning beaches to enjoy.
 I’ve found this is also one of the best places to spot sloths in Costa Rica – there’s even a trail called “The Sloth Trail” because it’s so common to see them along here.

 It’s also worth noting that Tulemar Resort features four swimming pools and two restaurants, one serving Costa Rican cuisine and the other Italian cuisine.
 They also have a beach bar, a gift shop, and a private parking area that’s free of charge.

-The resort offers a variety of services as well, such as airport shuttle service, transportation (for air or land), and car rental service.
+The resort offers a variety of services as well, such as airport shuttle service (shuttles in Costa Rica are super handy!), transportation (for air or land), and car rental service.
 They can also provide spa services for both adults and kids.

 Tulemar Resort offers standard rooms, bungalows, casas, private houses, and vacation rentals that can sleep four to 10 guests.
 There’s one vacation rental ideal for up to 26 people if you’re traveling with a large group!
 Rates range from $290-$1,093 USD per night.

 Each type of accommodation is designed differently, but they have a few common amenities including Wi-Fi, a cable TV, air conditioning, a room safe, and a private bathroom with a bath or shower.